- SHOE TYPE: HIKING BOOT

 - These boots have a synthetic sole for better gripping

 - They have the famous award winning GORE-TEX waterproof connection

-- They are available in sizes 7 through to 14, and only come in black with Iguana green inlay.
+- They are available in sizes 7 through to 14, and only come in four colors at the time of writing.

 Salomon – Usually My First Choice For Winter Hiking Boots